VincentPiegsa/NeuralNetwork/datasets/mnist/README.md

 [Dataset](http://yann.lecun.com/exdb/mnist/) with 60.000 handwritten digits.

 # Specifications
-Handwritten digits from 0 to 9.
-Grayscale and with a resolution of 28x28 pixels.
+Handwritten digits from 0 to 9, grayscale (0 - 255) and with a resolution of 28 x 28 pixels.